 There was always something oddly comforting about the battle of wits playing out on my cathode-ray tube TV whilst I lay slumped on the sofa.
 Yet ‘stylish’, ‘exciting’, and ‘drugged up’ were never terms I would have associated with the game.
 Until now.

-The Queen’s Gambit, starring Anna Taylor-Joy as an orphan and sublimely gifted chess player, Elizabeth ‘Beth’ Harmon, does for chess what Game of Thrones did for appreciating the medieval balances of power.
+The Queen’s Gambit, starring Anna Taylor-Joy (Last Night In Soho) as an orphan and sublimely gifted chess player, Elizabeth ‘Beth’ Harmon, does for chess what Game of Thrones did for appreciating the medieval balances of power.
 Based on the 1983 novel of the same name by Walter Tevis and set during the 1950s and 1960s, The Queen’s Gambit has been adapted for TV by Scott Frank (who also directs).

 Much like Frank’s previous writing credits (the excellent Logan and equally superb Godless) The Queen’s Gambit spends its limited run time maturely exploring nuanced issues.
 The many outstanding qualities of the series are all rooks nesting in the sturdy castle of Frank’s writing.
 Sumptuous art direction, period costume design, and strong performances all nest very happily there.

 When we meet a young Elizabeth (Isla Johnston) she is quiet and unemotional, traumatised from the death of her mother in a car crash.
 Her orphanage in Lexington, Kentucky initially uses tranquilizers to keep its wards compliant.
 Such pills are later banned by the state but not before Beth develops an addiction.
 Her desire to stay tranquilized is driven by her discovery of caretaker Mr Shaibel (Bill Camp) playing chess in the basement.
 As she strives to learn the game, the drugs help her visualise a chessboard on her ceiling allowing her to play out dozens of scenarios in her head.